DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 The words are a warning sent by Minodora.
 The players can convince her that they aren’t Strahd’s soldiers with a successful DC 5 Charisma (Persuasion) check, succeeding automatically if they inform her of their relationship with Sir Godfrey or their purpose in the mansion.

 Minodora is a solemn, if black-humored spirit.
-If befriended by the players, she can share the following information via frost-shaped words on the eastern window.
-(Minodora prefers to use short, sparse messages wherever possible, and won't volunteer information unless specifically asked for it.)
+If befriended by the players, she can share the following information via frost-shaped words on the eastern window:

 * In life, she served as a clerk to the Order of the Silver Dragon during the wars against Strahd.
 She died on the day Strahd’s forces broke into Argynvostholt, just a day after Commander Vladimir Horngaard and Sir Godfrey Gwilym perished in an assault on Strahd’s camp.
 * The **phantom warriors** in the mansion are the spirits of soldiers who died to Strahd’s attack, cursed to relive their memories of that day for eternity.
 (Minodora doesn’t know why they’re cursed.)
 * She doesn’t know anything about Argynvost’s whisperings.
 However, she knows that the spirit of Brother Marek, the Order’s former chaplain, keeps an ear and eye out for everything that happens in the spiritual realm of Argynvostholt.

+> [!info]+ **Roleplaying Minodora**
+> Minodora prefers to use short, sparse messages of one to four words each wherever possible, and won't volunteer information unless specifically asked for it.
+For example, she might begin a conversation with the players as follows:
+>
+> **Q. Who are you?**
+> A. Minodora.
+>
+> **Q. Who were you in life?
+Were you a member of the Order of the Silver Dragon?**
+> A. Somewhat.
+>
+> **Q. Were you a knight?**
+> A. No.
+>
+> **Q. What did you do with the Order?**
+> A. I was a clerk.
+>
+> **Q. How did you die?**
+> A. Invaders.

 Minodora is glad to provide the players with directions to Brother Marek’s preferred haunting place, <span class="citation">Q35.
 Upstairs Gallery (p.
 138)</span>.
 She warns them, however, that Brother Marek prefers to remain within the Ethereal Plane wherever possible.
-To draw his attention, she advises, the players might wish to retrieve his holy book—which he kept in a leather satchel in his bedroom in the eastern chamber of <span class="citation">(p.
+To draw his attention, she advises, the players might wish to retrieve his holy book—which he kept in a leather satchel in his bedroom in the western chamber of <span class="citation">Q19.
+Ruined Bedchambers (p.
 135)</span>—and read aloud one of the prayers contained therein.
-## N5c.
+## M5c.
 Southern Chambers
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q19.</em></span>

 This area is largely as described in <span class="citation">Q19.
 Ruined Bedchambers (p.
 135)</span>.
 However, add the following text to the end of the western room’s description: